Can You Put Holes in Apartment Walls? A Guide for Renters

 2. You Want to Mount a TV

-The downside is that TVs are often heavy, and the weight would make it necessary to drill holes in your apartment walls to secure the mounting kit (Command Strips can’t handle that much weight).
-The ideal way to do this is to drill into studs in your apartment walls and then screw-in the mounting kit.
+The downside is that TVs are often heavy, and the weight would require drilling holes in your apartment wall to secure the mounting kit (Command Strips can’t handle that much weight).
+The ideal way to do this is to drill into studs in your apartment walls and then screw in the mounting kit.

 I know that there are people who do stuff like that in an apartment, but personally, I would at least want to get written permission from my landlord before trying something of that scale.